by Charles Venable

 When the dust settled, the pick-up truck sank another inch into the ditch, and the tractor, with its fanged wheels, soon joined it to the laughter of the men, the woman, and all the birds in the trees – the tick of two engines, a metronome.

 Only briars and blackberries grow in the ditch.
 My father called them weeds, but weeds don’t bloom.
-Once a year, a constellation of little white blossoms before they wither in the summer sun, and the summer sun always comes swift in the South.
+Once a year, a constellation of little white blossoms withered in the summer sun, and the summer sun always comes swift in the South.
 The birds always picked them clean, but every once in a while, if you were quick, you could grab handful of sweet berries and taste the sunset on your lips.
 The birds didn’t take too kindly to us stealing their dinner, but we all knew they’d always get the last laugh.

 When the dust settled, the rope snapped with a bubblegum pop.
 One man wiped dust out of his eyes.
 One man licked it from his lips.
 The woman waved it away from her face.
 They’d lost the truck, the tractor, and the rope.
 All four stared at the mess they’d gotten themselves in.
 Well, how’d you manage that?